Continental's Grand Prix 5000 Tubeless: the tyre that was 14 years in the making - Cycling Weekly

 Head of R&D, Edwin Gouswaard said: “When we talk about grip, hysteresis – the memory effect of rubber compound, like a memory foam mattress – is an extremely important property.
 It needs to be high, to have the optimal grip, and it needs to be low, to not loose too much energy.
 You will lose watts if the hysteresis is too high, but you need it for grip.
 This is a target conflict that we wanted to solve.”

-Gouswaard says the newest version of the Black Chilli compound, which has existed in some variation for 12 years, hits the optimum.
+Gouswaard said the newest version of the Black Chilli compound, which has existed in some variation for 12 years, hits the optimum.

 For Continental, grip isn’t all about compound.
-Its tread pattern has always been distinctive and the GP 5000 uses a lazerd micro profile structure which expands over the tyre’s shoulder, increasing the surface area when compared with the outgoing CNCed version.
+Its tread pattern has always been distinctive and the GP 5000 uses a lasered micro profile structure which expands over the tyre’s shoulder, increasing the surface area when compared with the outgoing CNC’d version.
 The brand is calling this ‘Lazer Grip’.

 “We have developed a special technique for laser engraving in the tyre – so we can influence the roughness of the pattern in the shoulder area to have more grip via a larger contact patch.
 The pattern is all about getting aerodynamics right, and influencing the grip.”